althonos/InstaLooter/docs/source/index.rst

 -----------------

 InstaLooter is released under the
-`GNU General Public License v3 <https://choosealicense.com/licenses/gpl-3.0/>`_,
+`GNU General Public License v3 <https://choosealicense.com/licenses/gpl-3.0/>`_
-and is fully open-source.
+*or later*, and is fully open-source.
 The ``COPYING`` file distributed with the software contains the complete license text.

 Issues |issues|